-Start your archival research on Susan B. Anthony with this guide.
+Start your archival research on Susan B. Anthony with this guide and the Susan B. Anthony CURIOSity site.

 Susan B. Anthony died in March 1906, shortly after attending the National American Woman Suffrage Association annual convention in Baltimore, Maryland, and fourteen years before the Nineteenth Amendment gave American women the legal right to vote.